House of Eternal Return

 House of Eternal Return is a permanent immersive art installation in Santa Fe, New Mexico, created and operated by Meow Wolf.
-It opened in March 2016 inside a 33000 sqft former bowling alley and contains a roughly 20000 sqft walk-through exhibition built by a large team of artists and collaborators.
+It opened in March 2016 inside a 33000 sqft former bowling alley (Silva Lanes) and contains a roughly 20000 sqft walk-through exhibition built by a large team of artists and collaborators.
 The project received early financial support from author George R. R. Martin for acquisition and refurbishment of the building.

 Development

 Meow Wolf formed in 2008 as a Santa Fe–based art collective producing temporary, collaborative installations.
 In 2014–2015 the group pursued a permanent venue; Martin pledged about $2.7 million toward purchase and renovation of the former Silva Lanes property on Rufina Circle.
 Local reporting placed the building at approximately 33000 sqft.
 The installation was built over roughly two years by more than 100 artists and collaborators and opened to the public in March 2016.

 Design

 The installation centers on a full-scale Victorian-style house constructed inside the exhibition space; hidden passageways and portals (including a refrigerator and fireplace) connect to other environments across multiple rooms and corridors.
 Trade and local coverage describe more than 70 rooms and interactive elements across the exhibition’s footprint.